dfernandezramos/dfernandezramos.github.io/content/posts/windowsWixPackaging.md

 ##### Copy the application's output to a temp directory:

+This step could be ignored but I think it is good to have a temp directory where we can delete some files we know we don't need in the final application but maybe are important for your original project output directory.
+In my honest opinion, this can help you to have a big picture of how your final application installation directory will look like.

 1. The first thing would be to create a temporal directory that we will use to create the package.
 2. Second, copy your project’s output directory content to the temporal directory we just created in the previous step.
 3. (Optional) Remove content you know you won’t need for your package like tests libraries.